erikphansen/olc-docs/set-up-a-community.md

 ## First steps:

-There are four first steps to create the foundation of your community:
+There are four initial steps to create the foundation of your community:

 - [ ] [Create a new account](#create-a-new-account)
 - [ ] [Create a new community](#create-a-new-community)